Willy Schaeffler: World War II

-Following the war, Schaeffler trained the United States Army Europe in rock climbing and alpine skiing, and in this role taught General George Patton and other high-ranking U.S. military personnel how to ski and rock climb.
-This, and his romance with American Betty Durnford, his future wife of 14 years, was his ticket to United States emigration; he moved to the U.S. with Betty under her sponsorship in the spring of 1948.
+Following the war, significantly because of his underground activities, Schaeffler was allowed to train the United States Army Europe in rock climbing and alpine skiing, and in this role taught General George S. Patton and other high-ranking U.S. military personnel how to ski and rock climb.
+This, and his romance with the American Betty Durnford, his future wife of 14 years, was his ticket to the United States emigration; he moved to the U.S. with Betty under her sponsorship in the spring of 1948.
+Together, they had two sons, Bill and Jimmy.

 United States

 Instructor

 In June 1948, Schaeffler wrote to Larry Jump, who was setting up the Arapahoe Basin ski area in Colorado, looking for work as a ski instructor.
-Jump hired Schaeffler, who moved with his new wife to Colorado that year and introduced the alpine skiing technique known as "short-swing," which remained the standard beginner training technique across North America for decades.
+Jump hired Schaeffler, who moved with his new wife to Colorado that year, and introduced the alpine skiing technique known as "short-swing," which remained the standard beginner training technique across North America for decades.
 In late 1957, Sports Illustrated featured Schaeffler and parts of this new technique in a two-issue cover story, titled "Revolution In Skiing."
 The article featured remarkable pencil drawings by renowned artist and content innovator Robert Riger.